cakephp/docs/en/views/helpers/form.rst

 .. note::

-    You should not use ``FormHelper::input()`` to generate submit buttons.
+    You should not use ``FormHelper::control()`` to generate submit buttons.
 Use :php:meth:`~Cake\\View\\Helper\\FormHelper::submit()` instead.

 Field Naming Conventions
 ------------------------

-When creating input widgets you should name your fields after the matching attributes in the form's entity.
+When creating control widgets you should name your fields after the matching attributes in the form's entity.
 For example, if you created a form for an ``$article``, you would create fields named after the properities.
 E.g ``title``, ``body`` and ``published``.

-You can create inputs for associated models, or arbitrary models by passing in ``association.fieldname`` as the first parameter::
+You can create controls for associated models, or arbitrary models by passing in ``association.fieldname`` as the first parameter::

-    echo $this->Form->input('association.fieldname');
+    echo $this->Form->control('association.fieldname');

 Any dots in your field names will be converted into nested request data.
 For example, if you created a field with a name ``0.comments.body`` you would get